polterguy/magic.data.common/README.md

 ```

 The above will result in the following SQL `select count(*) from 'table1'`. **Notice**, by setting **[limit]**
 to _"-1"_, we avoid adding the limit parts to our SQL.
+Unless you explicitly specify a limit, the default value
+will always be 25, to avoid accidentally exhausting your database, and/or serve, by selecting all records from
+a table with millions of records.

 ### Paging